kuangxu/rinse-me-gently/AI_With_Python_PartA/python_setup_minicase.md

 > My Python environment is set up and ready for AI.

 Then you are completely done!
 You have successfully set up your professional Python development environment.

+---

+## Appendix A: Using VS Code Instead

+If you already have **Visual Studio Code (VS Code)** installed or prefer to use it instead of Cursor, you can follow this guide with almost no changes.

+**What you need to know:**
+1.  **Cursor is built on top of VS Code.** This means 99% of the buttons, menus, and shortcuts are exactly the same.
+2.  **Installation:** If you don't have it, download it from [code.visualstudio.com](https://code.visualstudio.com/).
+3.  **Opening the Project:** Instead of "Open Cursor", just open "VS Code".
+The "File -> Open Folder" steps are identical.
+4.  **Terminal:** The terminal works exactly the same way.
+5.  **Extensions:** You might need to install the "Python" extension by Microsoft if VS Code asks you to (it usually pops up automatically when you open a `.py` file).

+**Summary:** Wherever this guide says "Cursor", just read it as "VS Code".
+Everything else remains the same!